ArimaGenomics/CHiC/README.md

 # Arima Capture HiC Pipeline using Arima-HiC<sup>+</sup> Kit

 This pipeline is for analyzing capture HiC data with HiCUP and CHiCAGO pipelines for generating Arima Genomics QC metrics and output data files.
-The pipeline runs the normal HiCUP and CHiCAGO algorithms from https://www.bioinformatics.babraham.ac.uk/projects/hicup/ and https://bioconductor.org/packages/release/bioc/html/Chicago.html with some minor changes to the default parameters.
+The pipeline runs the standard HiCUP and CHiCAGO algorithms from https://www.bioinformatics.babraham.ac.uk/projects/hicup/ and https://bioconductor.org/packages/release/bioc/html/Chicago.html with some minor changes to the default parameters.
 These parameters have been optimized by internal benchmarking and have been found to optimize sensitivity and specificity.
 This pipeline will also generate shallow and deep sequencing QC metrics which can be copied into the Arima QC Worksheet for analysis.
 Additionally, the pipeline automatically generates metaplots for data QC and arc plots of chromatin loops for data visualization.

 ## Getting Started